 I am a Norwegian tech entrepreneur, living on planes and in airports, but based in Nairobi with my family.

 My life changed beyond recognition in 2002 when, straight out of college, I landed in Nairobi for what was supposed to be a one-year internship.
-In the years since then, I have been been traveling back and forth on the African continent, and in the world in general.
+Since then, I have kept traveling back and forth on the African continent, and in the world in general.
 During those years, I have also lived in Lagos in Nigeria, and was about to move to Kinshasa in 2015.
 The whole story began in 1977 though.

 I grew up in Orkanger, south of Trondheim in Norway.
 I was only a small kid then, but I have some very fond memories of the place.

-Nesodden is a peninsula just across the fjord from Oslo, totally reliant on the 25-minute ferry ride linking it to Norway’s capital city.
+Nesodden is a peninsula across the fjord from Oslo, reliant on the 25-minute ferry ride linking it to the city.
 Surrounded by water, and to a large extent covered by forest, this is basically a 62 km2 suburb with a population of only 16,000.

 When my father landed a diplomatic job in Brussels in 1988, I was once again on the move.
-Those almost five years in the capital city of Europe ignited my passion for travel: most of Western Europe was a short car ride away, and we were exploring the countries in the “neighborhood” almost every weekend.
+Those almost five years at the in the EU capital city ignited my passion for travel.
+Most of Western Europe was a short car ride away, and we were exploring the countries in the “neighborhood” almost every weekend.
 This was before Schengen, and the ability to skip queues at borders was a privilege we used for what it was worth.

 The Lycée Français system is far more learning intensive, and also more widely recognised for its quality than the public schools in the Scandinavian countries.
-While tougher than what I was used to, I also found it very inspiring.
+The system is tough, for sure, but also inspiring.
 When we moved back to Norway in 1993, I stuck with the decision from three years earlier, and continued at Lycée Français d’Oslo.